-THE LOCAL GOVERNMENT REPORTING ENTITY All funds through which the City controls resources to carry on its functions have been included in the financial statements forming part of this financial report.
+THE LOCAL GOVERNMENT REPORTING ENTITY

+All funds through which the City controls resources to carry on its functions have been included in the financial statements forming part of this financial report.

-In the process of reporting on the local government as a single unit, all transactions and balances between those funds (for example, loans and transfers between funds) have been eliminated.
+In the process of reporting on the local government as a single unit all transactions and balances between those funds (for example, loans and transfers between funds) have been eliminated.

 All monies held in the Trust Fund are excluded from the financial statements.
 A separate statement of those monies appears at Note 29 to these financial statements.
 INITIAL APPLICATION OF ACCOUNTING STANDARDS During the current year, the City adopted all of the new and revised Australian Accounting Standards and Interpretations which were compiled, became mandatory and which were applicable to its operations.

-These were: - AASB 1059 Service Concession Arrangements: Grantors
+- AASB 1059 Service Concession Arrangements: Grantors

-AASB 2018-7 Amendments to Australian Accounting Standards - Definition of Materiality The adoption of these standards had no material impact on the financial report.
+The adoption of these standards had no material impact on

-NEW ACCOUNTING STANDARDS FOR APPLICATION IN FUTURE YEARS
+NEW ACCOUNTING STANDARDS FOR APPLICATION

-The following new accounting standards will have application to local government in future years: - AASB 2020-1 Amendments to Australian Accounting Standards - Classification of Liabilities as Current
+- The following new accounting standards will have application to local government in future years:

-- or Non-current - AASB 2020-3 Amendments to Australian Accounting Standards - Annual Improvements 2018-2020 and - Other Amendments - AASB 2021-2 Amendments to Australian Accounting Standards - Disclosure of Accounting Policies or Definition of Accounting Estimates
+AASB 2020-1 Amendments to Australian Accounting Standards - Classification of Liabilities as Current - AASB 2020-3 Amendments to Australian Accounting Standards - Annual Improvements 2018-2020 and Other Amendments - AASB 2021-2 Amendments to Australian Accounting Standards - Disclosure of Accounting Policies or Definition of Accounting Estimates